revops-io/revops.js/README.md

 ```

 ## Logging Levels
-By default, revops.js will not output to the console but we offer three different to control the messages that will be outputted.
+By default, revops-js will not output to the console but we offer three different to control the messages that will be outputted.
 These values are set in the `apiOptions` property that can be passed to the component.

 __Example Usage:__
 ``` jsx